eldoma/Basic-Django-App-Deploying-using-Docker-on-VS-Code/README.md

 # Basic-Django-App-Deploying-using-Docker-on-VS-Code

-## Basic Django App Deploying using Docker, creating a Docker image, containerize on Docker using VS Code Standalone
+## Basic Django App Deploying using Docker, created a Docker image, containerized on Docker using Visual Studio VS Code Standalone, pushed the built image to IBM’s icr Cloud Container registry

 ## _Successfully created Docker Container image._
-_Have not share it on IBM Cloud Code Engine_
+_Have not successfully share it on IBM Cloud Code Engine_

 ## Install these must-have packages and setup the Django environment.